rdiersing1/Projects/README.md

   *	No backend code, only pure html

-## Spot Share: Code not on github currently
+## Spot Share: Not currently hosted

   *	Collaborated with a group of five to create a social media website where users could share locations.